 Foster Pool Telephone: 216.529.4121 (June through Labor Day only)

 Foster Pool is a 50 meter by 25 yard Olympic-size pool located in Lakewood Park.
 Although owned by the City of Lakewood, both outdoor pools are operated by the Recreation Department.
 Foster Pool is complete with a one-meter diving board, a wading pool with mushroom feature, large bathhouse, and adjoining concession area.
 Other programs offered include Learn-To-Swim, Junior Lifeguarding and LRST (Lakewood Ranger Swim Team).

 Foster Pool is available is rent for birthday parties, scout troup outings, family reunions, and other group events.
-Foster Pool is available on Friday, Saturday, and Sunday evenings, from June 15 through August 18.
-Some late morning times are available on Tuesdays and Thursdays as well.
-Please submit a reservation request on-line here
+Foster Pool is available on Friday, Saturday, and Sunday evenings, from June 10 through August 14.

 13029 Madison Ave, Lakewood, OH 44107